-Some things don’t change.
+Some things haven’t changed at all since I moved to Ireland.
 Friday night’s throb of bodhran drums in Cryan’s bar.
-The shy Sika deer flitting out of the woods like shadow creatures from a Celtic twilight.
+The shy Sitka deer flitting out of the woods like shadow creatures from a Celtic twilight.
+The swans that come to over-winter on the loughs (lakes).
 The man with the van selling home-grown potatoes…

-Others things do change.
-In Lakeland counties and villages along Ireland’s longest river—the Shannon—numerous properties are now selling for under $150,000.
-The starting figure for cottages with a small piece of land is down to the $67,000 level.
+Others things have changed.
+The house prices that soared ever upwards during the boom years have come now down, down, down.
+In Lakeland counties and villages along Ireland’s longest river—the Shannon—numerous properties are on the market for under $150,000.
+Depending how far you are from a town or village with amenities, the starting figure for cottages with a small piece of land is now down at around the $45,000 level.

 Lough Allen, Lough Ree and Lough Derg are the main loughs (lakes) that dangle like diamonds from the Shannon’s necklace.
 Dozens of smaller loughs also embroider the countryside’s green backcloth with silver-blue.
 But most visitors only discover these locations by accident.

 Lakeland counties like Roscommon, Leitrim, and Offaly don’t attract the same visitor attention as Cork and Kerry.
 Why, I don’t know.
 But if you seek an “Ireland of the Welcomes” that’s free of Blarney stones, over-priced woolen mills, and pseudo-medieval banquets, this is it.